davidearn/epigrowthfit/README.md

-**epigrowthfit** depends on an installation of [R](https://www.r-project.org/) version 3.5.0 or greater and R package [**TMB**](https://CRAN.R-project.org/package=TMB), and imports from R packages [**mathjaxr**](https://CRAN.R-project.org/package=mathjaxr),
+**epigrowthfit** depends on an installation of [R](https://www.r-project.org/)
+3.5.0 or greater and R package [**TMB**](https://CRAN.R-project.org/package=TMB), and imports from R packages [**mathjaxr**](https://CRAN.R-project.org/package=mathjaxr),